kentshenlim/Replicated-iOS-Calculator/README.md

 # Upcoming Features and Fixes
 - [ ] Exact action of `AC` button, including changing of text content into `C`
-- [ ] Output auto-wrapping db: alternating big and small font sizes
+- [ ] Output auto-wrapping db: make lowest level of text never changes
 - [ ] Color does not return if a button clicked too fast
-- [x] Auto-conversion of too small or too big numbers into scientific notation
 - [ ] Difference in color change during holding and tapping
 - [ ] Padding of comma in the presence of period
-- [ ] Stop user from entering more than one `+/-`
+- [ ] Stop successive `+/-` reset entered number to zero
 - [ ] Handling of `=` and `+/-` at the beginning